What you need to know

 - Additional works awarded after the original contract has ended should be treated as a new contract, requiring a full procurement procedure in accordance with EU law.

-BIG awarded a works contract to Fiegl & Spielberger GmbH (Fiegel) for electrical refurbishment works in August 2022, mainly in Block II.
+BIG awarded a works contract to Fiegl & Spielberger GmbH (Fiegl) for electrical refurbishment works in August 2022, mainly in Block II.
 The agreed performance period for the contract ran until 31 August 2023.
 During this time, parts of the contract were cancelled following a fire on the site, reducing the scope of works.
 This amounted to approximately two thirds of the contract volume.
-Fiegel completed the remaining works within the agreed timeframe and issued a final invoice.
+Fiegl completed the remaining works within the agreed timeframe and issued a final invoice.

-Subsequently, Fiegel withdrew a compensation claim for the reduced work volume in exchange for an agreement to supply and fit the lighting in the fire damaged building.
+Subsequently, Fiegl withdrew a compensation claim for the reduced work volume in exchange for an agreement to supply and fit the lighting in the fire damaged building.
 BIG treated this as a modification of the original contract.
 It then conducted a separate open procedure for the remaining electrical works.
-The successful tenderer for that contract, Strominator Elektro GmbH (Strominator) launched a challenge[1] against the award of the initial lighting work to Fiegel without a prior contract notice.
+The successful tenderer for that contract, Strominator Elektro GmbH (Strominator) launched a challenge[1] against the award of the initial lighting work to Fiegl without a prior contract notice.

 Conclusion

-The Opinion provides important guidance for contracting authorities and economic operators.
+The case provides important guidance for contracting authorities and economic operators.
 It clarifies that contracting authorities cannot rely on Article 72 to justify post-completion works.
 Under EU procurement law, the ‘term’ of a works contract ends upon completion and acceptance, not payment.
 Contracting authorities and economic operators should be alert to attempts to treat new works as modifications after the original contract has ended.
 Instead, these will generally require a separate, compliant procurement procedure.

 We have significant experience in assisting contracting authorities, utilities and tenderers on all aspects of public procurement law.
 For more information and expert advice, please contact a member of our Public Procurement team.